MicrosoftDocs/cpp-docs/docs/mfc/reference/cfile-class.md

  The title of the underlying file.

 ### Remarks
  This method calls [GetFileTitle](http://msdn.microsoft.com/library/windows/desktop/ms646924) to retrieve the title of the file.
 If successful, the method returns the string that the system would use to display the file name to the user.
 Otherwise, the method calls [PathFindFileName](http://msdn.microsoft.com/library/windows/desktop/bb773589) to retrieve the file name (including the file extension) of the underlying file.
 Therefore, the file extension will not always be included in the returned file title string.
-For more information, see [GetFileTitle](http://msdn.microsoft.com/library/windows/desktop/ms646924) and [PathFindFileName](http://msdn.microsoft.com/library/windows/desktop/bb773589) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information, see [GetFileTitle](http://msdn.microsoft.com/library/windows/desktop/ms646924) and [PathFindFileName](http://msdn.microsoft.com/library/windows/desktop/bb773589) in the Windows SDK.

  To return the entire path of the file, including the name, call [GetFilePath](#getfilepath).
 To return just the name of the file, call [GetFileName](#getfilename).